10 inches left on my new

 what’s hard to give me a freakin’ break

-and turn this stubborn task into something that’s actually
+and turn this stubborn task into something that’s actually possible to get done, like, today?

 I always did play with dolls too much